Planning a trip to the Apple Isle but can’t decide between Hobart or Launceston?

 But which city do you visit to make the most of your time in Tasmania?
 Hobart or Launceston?
-Let’s have a look at what both cities have to offer and help you to decide between the two, or maybe even you help you plan your trip so you can see both.
+Let’s look at what both cities offer and help you decide between the two, or maybe even help you plan your trip so you can see both.

 As the most southern of Australia’s cities, Hobart is both the capital of Tasmania and the largest city on the island state.

 Having grown from its convict origins, today, Hobart is a major tourist destination.
 Best known for its mix of history, bustling harbour and modern art as home to the world-renowned Museum of Old and New Art (MONA).